We are hiring!

 - Provide the Executive Director with monthly case closures and volunteer status information

 - Work in cooperation with the Executive Director in the areas of resource development, public awareness, community education and planning/evaluation

 - Attend training sessions, conferences, seminars, and meetings as requested

 - Assist with office coverage and general office duties

 - Other related duties as assigned

 - Bachelor’s Degree in social-service field, child development, psychology, sociology, education or a related field.
 An equivalent combination of education and/or experience may be substituted for degree.
-Previous experience with CASA or DFCS a plus.

 - The ability to communicate with, supervise and empower volunteers to be effective in their role.
 Experience with volunteers is preferred.

 - The ability to work cooperatively with people and within systems that require knowledge of race, equity, inclusion, cultural competency, and cultural humility.

 - Knowledge and understanding of issues and dynamics within families in crisis, i.e., child abuse and neglect, family violence, substance use and dependency.